2008 MAC men's basketball tournament

-The 2008 Mid-American Conference men's basketball tournament was won by the #1 seed Kent State Golden Flashes, who defeated their arch-rival and #3 seed Akron Zips 74–55 in front of 12,942 fans.
+The 2008 Mid-American Conference men's basketball tournament was the post-season men's basketball tournament for the Mid-American Conference (MAC) 2007–2008 season.
+It was won by the #1 seed Kent State Golden Flashes, who defeated their arch-rival and #3 seed Akron Zips 74–55 in front of 12,942 fans.
 Kent State center Haminn Quaintance led all scorers with 16 points and was named the tournament MVP.

 The basketball tournament took place March 12 through March 15 at Quicken Loans Arena in Cleveland.
 FSN Ohio televised the quarterfinals and semifinals while ESPN2 broadcast the tournament championship nationally.

 Format

 Each of the 12 men's basketball teams in the MAC received a berth in the conference tournament.
 Teams were seeded by conference record with the following tie-breakers: